Asymptotically Optimal Sequence Sets With Low/Zero Ambiguity Zone Properties: Introduction

-Modern sequence design is more stringent as one also needs to deal with the notorious Doppler effect in mobile wireless channels [6]-[8].
-For example, in Vehicle-to-Everything (V2X) networks, satellite communications, as well as radar sensing systems, the received signals are corrupted by both time and phase shifts introduced by the propagation delay and mobility-incurred Doppler, respectively.
-To characterize the delay-Doppler response at the matched filter output, ambiguity function is widely used [9].
-For reliable estimation of delay and Doppler values, it is required to minimize the auto-ambiguity sidelobes and cross-ambiguity magnitudes of a sequence set over the entire delay-Doppler domain.
-Unfortunately, designing such sequences or sequence sets is a challenging task [10].
-Gurevich \emph{et al.} [11] described an explicit algorithm to generate a sequence set with low ambiguity property, called a finite oscillator system, from the Weil representation.
-Ding \emph{et al.} [12] introduced a set of ambiguity function bounds for unimodular sequence sets as well as three classes of polyphase sequence sets with good ambiguity properties.
-Wang and Gong constructed in [13]-[15] several classes of polyphase sequence sets with low ambiguity amplitudes using additive and multiplicative characters over finite fields.
-Recently, Ye \emph{et al.} [16] introduced a generic cubic sequence set, whereby each sequence possesses optimal low auto-ambiguity sidelobes and distinct sequences have low cross-ambiguity magnitudes.
-To date, however, the construction of sequence sets with optimal cross-ambiguity properties remains open.
+Modern sequence design is more stringent as one is expected to deal with the notorious Doppler effect in various mobile channels [5]-[7].
+For example, in Vehicle-to-Everything (V2X) networks, satellite communications, as well as radar sensing systems, the received signals are often corrupted by both time delays and phase rotations introduced by the propagation delay and mobility-incurred Doppler, respectively.
+To characterize the delay-Doppler response at the receiver side, ambiguity function is widely used [8].
+For reliable estimation of the delay and Doppler values, it is required to minimize the auto-ambiguity sidelobes and cross-ambiguity magnitudes of a sequence set over the entire delay-Doppler domain.
+Unfortunately, such a design task is challenging.
+An explicit algorithm was developed in [9] to generate a sequence set with low ambiguity property (called a finite oscillator system) from the Weil representation.
+Then, Wang and Gong constructed in [10]-[12] several classes of complex-valued sequence sets with low ambiguity amplitudes using additive and multiplicative characters over finite fields.
+Ding \emph{et al.} [13] introduced a set of ambiguity function bounds for unimodular sequence sets as well as four classes of unimodular sequence sets with good ambiguity properties.
+Recently, a generic cubic-phase sequence set was introduced in [14], whereby each sequence possesses optimal low auto-ambiguity sidelobes and distinct sequences have low cross-ambiguity magnitudes.
+To date, however, the construction of a sequence set with optimal auto- and cross-ambiguity properties is largely open.